 What Are Some Of The Defenses That You’ve Seen Insurance Companies Use To Avoid Paying Out On Serious Auto Injury Claims?

 To avoid paying out on serious auto injury claims, insurance companies will tell you (the injured party) that you don’t need to hire an attorney.
-Another tactic is to delay a judgement until the statute of limitations runs out, at which point you would be unable to file a suit.
+Another tactic is to delay a judgment until the statute of limitations runs out, at which point you would be unable to file a suit.
 In other cases, an insurance company will claim that specific language in the auto insurance policy means that the damages aren’t covered.
 We’ve also seen insurance companies encourage you to sign a release that bars you from pursuing compensation.
-Initial settlement offers are always very low, and often aren’t even sufficient to cover the medical expenses.
+Initial settlement offers are always very low and often aren’t even sufficient to cover the medical expenses.

 What Compensation Or Damages Could I Seek In A Personal Injury Case In Florida?

 There are two types of damages that you could seek in a personal injury case in Florida: economic damages and non-economic damages.
 Economic damages include the cost of your medical care, the cost of traveling to appointments, lost wages, and the cost of any future medical care that you may need due to your injuries.
 Non-economic damages include pain and suffering, loss of consortium, emotional distress, inconvenience, and loss of enjoyment of life.